microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ## Moving solutions between environments

 Now that we have an unpacked solution checked into version control we can work on automating deployment.
-As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the GitHub Flow branching workflow
+As mentioned in the [Unpacking a solution](#unpacking-a-solution) section, I follow the GitHub Flow branching workflow that assumes anything in the master branch is always deployable we

 **TODO**
 - Create new YAML script